hackmysql/website/content/book-2.md

 series: "Behind the Book"
 params:
   path: index
+  description: "EXPLAIN ANALYZE is indispensable for understanding query execution, but its output isn't easy to interpret.
+This post closely examines three real examples of its output."
 ---

 As of MySQL 8.0.18, [`EXPLAIN ANALYZE`](https://dev.mysql.com/doc/refman/8.0/en/explain.html#explain-analyze) is an indispensable tool for understanding query execution because it breaks down the query execution stage of response time by measuring each step of the query execution plan.